danie11am/SydneyChristianEvents/README.md

 Event info are retrieved from a server through a RSS feed.
 The info are organised by helpers for SCCCA (http://www.sccca.org.au).

+This app can be run on devices with iOS 6.0 and above.

 See Design.md in Documentation folder for more info.

+### Logs

 Changes made in v1.1: